Fody/Caseless/README.md

         return string.Equals(x, y, StringComparison.OrdinalIgnoreCase);
     }

 Other string comparison methods also get converted.
-See [ConvertedMethods]
+See [wiki/ConvertedMethods]

-To change the [StringComparison](http://msdn.microsoft.com/en-us/library/system.stringcomparison.aspx) used by default see [DefaultStringComparison]
+To change the [StringComparison](http://msdn.microsoft.com/en-us/library/system.stringcomparison.aspx) used by default see [wiki/DefaultStringComparison]